allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ### Add an image to an existing listing: POST /api/listings/:postId/images
 This route is used for adding images to a listing.
 It will accept a `file` in the request, as well as an image `caption` as a string in the body, and the `postId` in the parameters.
 The `caption` is not required.
+A listing cannot be updated by anyone other than it's poster.
+It will used the information gathered from the `Authorization` header to validate the request.

+**Request Header**
+`Authorization: Bearer ${idToken}`

 ```
     { postId } = req.params;